What’s an Air Conditioning Dry Charge?

-Over the past 10 years, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been standardly used in air conditioners and heat pumps for many decades.
-The recommended phase-out mandates are expected to have the HVAC industry turn to a more earth friendly refrigerant with a technical designation R410A.
-R410A has been verified to be safer for the environment.
+Over the past 10 years, both the U.S. and Canadian governments have mandated that all producers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been standardly used in air conditioners and heat pumps for the last several decades.
+The R-22 and HCFC mandates are suppose to have the HVAC industry shift to a more environmentally friendly refrigerant with a technical label R410A.
+R410A has been proven to be safer for the environment.

-In late 2010 most air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 reputable air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These units are more commonly called “dry charged units”.
-They can legally be sold and installed then your local HVAC contractor (such as Peachtree Service Experts Heating & Air Conditioning) can charge the unit with R22.
-R22 is still legal for AC repair or service a while longer.
-The purpose of these Dry Charged Units is to give the greater Atlanta area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
-However, these units also bypass the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.
+These A/C units can legally be sold and installed then your local HVAC contractor (such as Stallion Heating and Air Conditioning) can charge the unit with R22.
+R22 is still legal for AC repair or service for a short time longer.
+The purpose of these Dry Charged Units is to offer the greater Philadelphia area a more simple and cost effective replacement option for central air conditioners and heat pumps.
+However, these units also bypass the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

-Atlanta homeowners should be aware that these Dry Charged Units are approved in the U.S. and Canada.
+Philadelphia homeowners should understand that these Dry Charged Units are permitted in the U.S. and Canada.
 Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically considered a replacement “part”.
-These days, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
+As a result, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Should I buy a “Dry Charge” A/C system?

 Well, it really depends on a number of things.
-The number one thing to do is understand what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
+The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

-Current R-410A systems have many benefits to Atlanta homeowners that Dry Charge units do not.
-Some of the benefits include:
+Current R-410A systems offer benefits to Philadelphia homeowners that Dry Charge units do not.
+A sample of the benefits include: